 Map your route

 Whenever you’re planning a trip, first decide on the farthest point you want to go.
 This way you can plot the alternatives and return routes to fully enjoy the flavor of the geography and the people.
-Next, decide on how many miles you want to cover each day and plot the route accordingly for each section.
+Once you have decided on your trip’s farthest point, you can use a route planning tool like Route4Me to create a customized itinerary that includes all of the stops along the way.
+Next, decide how many miles you want to cover each day and plot the route accordingly for each section.
 If you’re a member of the AAA (American Automobile Association) consult your state department of transportation site or use a 511 number to get the information on what you can expect on the road; this way, you can avoid major road construction or traffic jams.
 If driving through large cities, plan your route as not to drive 7 a.m. to 9 a.m. or 4 p.m. to 6 p.m. and use bypass routes.

 Save money on gas